megomars/MLUnsupervisedLearning/Readme.md

-# Clustering - preparing your data
+# Cluster Analysis

 Cluster analysis is a form of exploratory data analysis (EDA) which involves grouping observations that share similar characteristics.
 This is done primarily by measuring the distance between observations.
+Cluster Analysis is an application of unsupervised machine learning where no training data is provided.
+Commonly used algorithms for clustering include: kmeans, mean-shift, dbscan, GMM and Hierarchical clustering.

 What kinds of problems are suitable for cluster analysis?
 - Using consumer behavior data to identify distinct segments within a market.
 - Identifying distinct groups of stocks that follow similar trading patterns.

 ## Theory